waguinhofilhow/isic2024-skin-cancer-detection/README.md

 ## Methodology

-This section describes the individual components of the proposed pipeline.
-The metadata model, image models, and stacking strategy are presented separately, highlighting the role of each component within the multimodal ensemble.
+The proposed solution is composed of three complementary components: a metadata classifier, image-based deep learning models, and a stacking ensemble that combines their predictions.
+The following subsections describe each component and its role within the final multimodal pipeline.

 ### Metadata Model